-Provide incentives for management of forests- related issues Comment Row 1 Since 2020 , both the Short and Long Term Incentive Plan includes Sustainability targets.
-One of these targets is the progress towards achieving our SBT.
+Provide incentives for Comment Comment management of forests-related issues Row Yes Since 2020, both the Short and Long Term Incentive Plan includes Sustainability targets.
+One of these targets is the progress towards achieving our carbon footprint reduction 1 target (SBTi approved).
 Eliminating deforestation and introducing regenerative agricultural practices are the key strategies in reducing the carbon footprint for palm oil and soy bean oil.
 These targets apply to the Board of Management and all employees entitled to a bonus.